anas599/Bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

-**Bookstore** is a mobile and Desktop responsive website to demonstrate my knowledge in React and javascript
+**Bookstore** is a mobile and Desktop responsive website to demonstrate my knowledge in React with redux and javascript

 ## 🛠 Built With <a name="React & JavaScript"></a>